The 10 Commandments of Exercise

 Look Better Example

 Let’s say Jane is relatively lean but has poor muscle tone.
 For her to do aerobics is pretty much the least functional thing she can do.
-She would be better off doing a sensible strength training program 2 – 4 days per week for about 10 – 35 minutes per session.
+She would be better off doing a sensible resistance training program 2 – 4 days per week.

 Feel Better Example

 Jim is a relatively strong person with good muscle tone but his body is stiff and he frequently sufferes from elbow, shoulder and low back pain.
 Spending all of his time lifting weights might be counter productive.
-He would be better advised to spend more time creating suppleness in his body by doing dynamic joint mobility drills such as the R-Phase by Z-Health.
+He would be better advised to spend more time creating suppleness in his body by doing dynamic joint mobility drills, some gentle stretching, and maybe some soft tissue work.

 Perform Better at Sports Example